 Antibiotics to prevent endocarditis

 People with mitral stenosis used to be given antibiotics before some dental treatments and some surgical operations.
-However, the National Institute for Health and Care Excellence (NICE) no longer recommends that they be taken routinely for any of these procedures.
-Antibiotics are now only offered to people who have an infection at the time of the operation.
+The National Institute for Health and Care Excellence (NICE) no longer recommends that they be taken routinely for any of these procedures.
+However, other authorities still advise that antibiotics be prescribed to patients at the highest risk of infective endocarditis.

-What is the outlook (prognosis) for people with mitral stenosis?
+What is the outlook for people with mitral stenosis?

 Did you find this information useful?